-Staff from the College have the opportunity to join one/or more, where appropriate, Interest Groups at the Francis Crick Institute as an Associate Member.
+Staff from the College have the opportunity to join one or more Interest Groups at the Francis Crick Institute as an Associate Member.

 The Crick Interest Groups were developed to bring together scientists working on diverse biological systems, with many different complementary sets of expertise, to understand how these processes are regulated in health, and how their breakdown can result in diverse diseases.
 The aim of the Interest Groups is to enhance scientific discussion by strengthening existing interactions and promoting new links within and across the different Interest Groups.

-The current formal Interest Groups at the Crick are:
+There are currently eight formal Interest Groups at the Crick:

 - Cell Biology and Signalling